Lattyware/manydecks/README.md

 To use, [the hosted version][hosted] is easiest.

-IF you wish to deploy your own version, the easiest way is to use the docker images, which can be found on Docker Hub:
+If you wish to deploy your own version, the easiest way is to use the docker images, which can be found on Docker Hub:
 [Client][docker-client]/[Server][docker-server].

 [docker-client]: https://hub.docker.com/r/massivedecks/manydecks-client